Chaviland7/GuitarProject/README.md

 This is to house code for a website which will aim to provide practice for me as a guitar player.

 It will be hosted locally and employ a number of games/excercised aimed at improving guitar technique and theory.
+It's a good opportunity to get the ropes of AngularJS and NodeJS.